-- 1.1 Academic freedom and tenure are indispensable to the success of an institution of higher learning in fulfilling its obligations to its students and to society generally. - 1.2 Faculty members, therefore, should have tenure after the expiry of a specified probationary period. - 2.0 Faculty members who are about to complete the maximum number of years service allowed for Probationary Appointments in the rank of Assistant Professor [see 2.1.3] will be reviewed automatically during the academic year preceding such completion of service in the probationary state.
-By September 1, the Academic Vice-President & Provost, as Chair of the Rank and Tenure Committee, will send a reminder to those members of Faculty who are to be reviewed automatically that their review will be considered by the Rank & Tenure Committee.
-It is the responsibility of a Faculty member who will be considered for grant of tenure in an academic year to ensure their Academic Dossier is complete by October 1. - 3.0 Any other Faculty member seeking grant of tenure must apply, in writing, to the Academic Vice-President & Provost by September 15.
-A Faculty member may only be considered once for the granting of tenure. - 4.0 The procedures and criteria for evaluation which shall be used in the review of applications for Academic Tenure are described in Articles 2.2.1 (evaluation criteria), 2.2.2 (agents of evaluation including the Departmental Evaluation Committee in Article 2.2.2.1 the methods of evaluating teaching in Article 2.2.2.1.1, the methods of evaluating research and creative activity in Article 2.2.2.1.2 and the methods of evaluating contributions to the University and wider community in Article 2.2.2.1.3) and 2.2.3.2 (evaluation procedure) of this Agreement.
+- 1.1 Academic freedom and tenure are indispensable to the success of an institution of higher learning in fulfilling its obligations to its students and to society generally. - 1.2 Faculty members, therefore, should have tenure after the expiry of a specified probationary period. - 2.0 Faculty members will be reviewed for tenure and promotion to Associate Professor in the Fall of the Academic Year during which they will complete the maximum number of years of service permitted for Probationary Appointments in the rank of Assistant Professor [see 2.1.5]. - 2.1 Untenured Faculty members at the rank of Associate Professor will be reviewed in the year denoted in their letter of appointment. - 2.2 By September 1, the Academic Vice-President & Provost, as Chair of the Rank and Tenure Committee, will send a reminder to those members of Faculty who are to be reviewed. - 3.0 A Faculty member is not eligible to apply for tenure and promotion to Associate Professor early except as outlined in their letter of appointment.
+Any other Faculty member seeking grant of tenure must apply, in writing, to the Academic Vice-President

-6.0 Applicants shall prepare an Academic Dossier as defined in Article 2.2.4.
+& Provost by September 15.
+A Faculty member may only be considered once for the granting of tenure.

+- 4.0 The procedures and criteria for evaluation which shall be used in the review of applications for Academic Tenure are described in Articles 2.2.1 (evaluation criteria), 2.2.2 (agents of evaluation, including the Evaluation Committee in Article 2.2.2.1, the methods of evaluating teaching in Article 2.2.2.1.1, the methods of evaluating research and creative activity in Article 2.2.2.1.2, and the methods of evaluating contributions to the University and wider community in Article 2.2.2.1.3), and 2.2.3.2 (evaluation of faculty seeking tenure and promotion to associate professor) of this Agreement. - 5.0 Applicants shall prepare and submit an Academic Dossier as defined in Article 2.2.4.